fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_testbenches.md

 entity half_adder_tb is
 end entity;

-architecture tb of mux_tb is
+architecture tb of half_adder_tb is

   -- Signals to be connected to the
   -- design under test.